IBM/message-catalog-manager/README.md

 ## Express Middleware

-If your Express application generates or receives a `catalogedError` you can use the `CatalogedErrorFormatter` middleware to intercept all responses and attempt to format error responses before they are sent.
+If your Express application generates or receives a `catalogedError` you can use the `ErrorFormattingMiddleware` middleware to intercept all responses and attempt to format error responses before they are sent.

 ```js
 app.use(new ErrorFormattingMiddleware('catalog-index.json'));